Definitions

 Coercion

-Coercion is unreasonable pressure (without physical force) for sexual activity.
+Coercion is the use of unreasonable pressure (without physical force) to gain sexual access.
 Coercive conduct differs from seductive conduct based on factors such as the type and/or extent of the pressure used to obtain consent.
 When someone makes clear that they do not want to engage in certain sexual activity, that they want to stop, or that they do not want to go past a certain point of sexual interaction, continued pressure beyond that point can be coercive.
+Coercion is evaluated based on the frequency, intensity, isolation and duration of the pressure involved.

 Incapacitation